McCallen History, Family Crest & Coats of Arms

 There are many spelling variations of Breton surnames, because the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find references to one individual with many different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Alan, Allan, Allen, Alleyn, Allayne, Allaine, Allain, Allanach, Allanshaw, MacAllan and many more.

-Another 303 words (22 lines of text) are included under the topic Early McCallen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 161 words (12 lines of text) are included under the topic Early McCallen Notables in all our PDF Extended History products and printed products wherever possible.

 An examination of many early immigration records reveals that people bearing the name McCallen arrived in North America very early:

 McCallen Settlers in United States in the 19th Century

 - Patrick McCallen, aged 33, who landed in Delaware in 1803

 - Michael McCallen, who arrived in Allegany (Allegheny) County, Pennsylvania in 1872

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print